dubas-pro/ext-dark-theme/README.md

 ## Requirements
 EspoCRM in version higher than 6.0.0.

-EspoCRM devs change many things in 6.0.0 version, that's why theme is not compatible.
+EspoCRM devs change many things in 6.0.0 version, that's why theme is not compatible with previous versions.

 ## Getting started
 1. Open our website [https://devcrm.it/dark-theme](https://devcrm.it/dark-theme) and download installer;